 In 2016, Rees conducted The Guðmundsdóttir Summoning—a small gathering of people hoping to magically beckon the Icelandic singer Björk to Tasmania.
 Part of the group exhibition Gratis curated by Sam Johnstone at the University of Tasmania’s Plimsoll Gallery, Rees and her fellow summoners, aka The Guðmundsdóttir Coven, painted tattoos on their hands and conducted karaoke rituals.
 “I’ve been a big spooky fan since I was a kid,” admits Rees.
 “Magic moved its way back into my practice when I was feeling politically frustrated.
 I started making artworks specifically designed as spells and began to look at magic as a form of protest.”

-In addition to the gallery-based pieces, the final action in the Crone project will take place in August when Rees dons her custom-made crone attire and hikes down the mountain trails of Hobart’s kunanyi/ Mt Wellington.
+In addition to the gallery-based pieces, the final action in the Crone project will take place when Rees dons her custom-made crone attire and hikes down the mountain trails of Hobart’s kunanyi/ Mt Wellington.
 Coinciding with her 50th birthday, the long trek will deposit Rees back at Mona where she will acquire her own prosthetic nose—a mark of “true crone-age.”
 Celebrating ageing women as figures of great power and courage, admired for their tight networks of support and deeply valued for their wisdom, Crone unashamedly turns any idea of frailty on its head.
 When asked what life would be like for older women in a perfect world, Rees concludes, “Older women would have the freedom and social support systems to be whatever they want.
 They would be heard and given opportunities to contribute to the world in a fulfilling way.
 I don’t know anyone who just wants to sit and watch soap operas.”